 The J. William Horsey Library is located in the centre of campus on the 200 level.
 Access from other floors is by the Vowel stairwells, either stairwell/elevator "A" or "E".
 There is also an exterior library entrance on the east side of the campus.
 Patrons requiring barrier-free access should use the west entrance and proceed to the elevators.

 Some books with low circulation are currently not available.
 Our library stack arrangement is a little different from what you might expect.
-Some sections of our Main Library Stacks are shelved in the main library, in the education library and in closed stacks.
+Some sections of our Main Library Stacks are shelved in the main library, in the ABBA Resource Centre, and in closed stacks.

 Books listed in Main Library Storage are shelved in closed stacks.
 The Library offers the J. William Horsey Library Express Service to access these books.
 A form is available for you to fill out titles and call numbers and submit online.
 Submit the form, sit back, grab a coffee and we will get your book for you within the hour.
 Retrievals must be picked up within 24 hours.
 More information about how to use WorldCat and request books